 Including these marketing tactics and more into your annual plan will help build awareness, popularity and, best of all, bookings at your hotel.
 Positioning your business properly and in front the right target audiences will help strengthen your chances of achieving those marketing goals.
 Good luck.

 Want to learn more?
-Tweet your hospitality questions to @DEVENEYnola using the #DEVchat hashtag.
+Tweet us @DEVENEYMKTG with your hospitality questions.